Ninth Avenue (Manhattan): History

+These changes were meant to make the Upper West Side sound more elegant and residential, helping real estate values and attracting wealthier residents.

+The renaming came during a period of intense enthusiasm around Christopher Columbus in New York and the U.S., especially leading into the 400th anniversary of Columbus’s 1492 voyage (celebrated in 1892).
+Columbus Circle itself was being planned around the same era, so “Columbus Avenue” fit the civic mood and gave the avenue a grander identity.

+And why stop at 59th?
+Because 59th Street marked the southern edge of Central Park and the beginning of a distinctly different urban environment.
+South of there, Ninth Avenue already had an established commercial identity in Hell’s Kitchen and Chelsea, so the city kept the old name.
+North of there, developers wanted a “new” Upper West Side image.

 Ninth Avenue and Columbus Avenue were converted to carry one-way traffic southbound in two stages.
 South of its intersection with Broadway, the avenue was converted on November 6, 1948.
 The remaining stretch, to 110th Street, was converted on December 6, 1951.

 In 2007, Ninth Avenue became the first major north-south avenue in Manhattan with a protected bike lane.
 The bike lane initially extended only from 23rd to 16th Street.
 A protected bike lane on Columbus Avenue was built between 96th and 77th Street in 2010–2011; the bike lane led to increases in vehicular speeds, since drivers were no longer stuck behind bicyclists.
 After a $231 million project that replaced some of the water pipes under Ninth Avenue, the segment between 59th and 50th Street was narrowed to three travel lanes in March 2023, and a painted sidewalk and protected bike lane were added.
+In 2026, in anticipation of increased pedestrian traffic during the 2026 FIFA World Cup, the New York City Department of Transportation announced plans to extend the protected bike lane and painted sidewalk from 50th to 34th Street.

 The Ninth Avenue International Food Festival street fair is held every year in May.